Utility Design for Distributed Resource Allocation -- Part I: Characterizing and Optimizing the Exact Price of Anarchy: Conclusions

 \section{Conclusions}

 Motivated by resource allocation problems arising in multiagent and networked systems, we showed how to provide a priori performance guarantees for distributed algorithms based on a game theoretic approach.
 With this respect, the paper contains two fundamental results.
 First, we showed that computing the price of anarchy for the considered class of resource allocation problems (and thus the \emph{approximation ratio} of any algorithm capable of determining a Nash equilibrium) is equivalent to solving a tractable linear program.
-Second, we showed how to select utility functions so as to maximize such efficiency measure by means of a tractable linear program. \cut{ The general results are applied to the case of submodular, supermodular welfare maximization, and to set covering problems. } \appendices
+Second, we showed how to select utility functions so as to maximize such efficiency measure by means of a tractable linear program.
+In Part II we refine the results derived in this manuscript to the case of submodular, covering, and supermodular problems.